microsoft/qsharp/README.md

 The build script will check these dependencies and their versions and fail if not met.
 (Or run `python ./prereqs.py` directly to check if the minimum required versions are installed).

 To build, in the root directory run `python ./build.py`.
-By default this will run a development build of each project.
+By default this will run a release build of each project, including running tests and checks such as linting.
+Run with the `--help` option for detailed usage.

 ### Playground